-FAST Act-Fixing America's Surface Transportation Act.
-FAST Act is the update to MAP-21 which funds surface transportation programs-including, but not limited to Federal-aid highways - at over \$305 billion for fiscal years (FY) 2016 through 202.
+FAST Act (Fixing America's Surface Transportation Act) - the federal update to MAP-21 which funds surface transportation programs - including, but not limited to Federal-aid highways - at over \$305 billion for fiscal years (FY) 2016 through 2020.
 The first long-term surface transportation authorization enacted in a decade that provides long-term funding certainty for surface transportation.